JetBrains/kotlin-web-site/docs/topics/kapt.md

 ## Keeping Java compiler's annotation processors

-By default, kapt assumes that all annotation processors work through it and disables Java's compiler's annotation processors.
+By default, kapt launches all annotation processors and disables javac's annotation processors.
-Some annotation processors should be run by javac, for example, [Lombok](https://projectlombok.org/).
+If some annotation processors should be launched by javac (for example, [Lombok](https://projectlombok.org/)), you can specify it manually.
-To enable javac's annotation processing in the Gradle, use the flag `keepJavacAnnotationProcessors` in your `build.gradle` file:
+In the Gradle `build.gradle` file, use the option `keepJavacAnnotationProcessors`:

 ```groovy
 kapt {